 Visualizing abstract concepts like “innovation” begins with putting people in the picture.
 The Rockefeller and Hattaway teams created a series of visual stories that showed innovation at work in different contexts, such as expanding access to electricity in rural India and lowering unemployment among young people in the United States.
 Each story showed how people in the field used an innovative approach to achieve meaningful results.

 Visual storytelling makes an abstract concept concrete and easy to understand.

 The visual stories also conveyed specific ideas that the Rockefeller team used to encourage innovation mindsets: the importance of looking everywhere for good ideas; taking smart risks and doing things differently; bringing people and ideas together; and thinking in systems to solve different problems at once.

-Our team also worked with Rockefeller to develop Hatch For Good, a digital platform and training program that provides toolkits, case studies and strategic guidance to help nonprofits tell stories with purpose.
+Our team also worked with Rockefeller to develop Storytelling For Good, a digital platform and training program that provides toolkits, case studies and strategic guidance to help nonprofits tell stories with purpose.
 Organizations around the world are using the platform's narrative and networking tools to expand their reach, resources and impact.